 The latest news from the school

-Midwives from across Scotland are invited to attend a student-led conference at RGU to celebrate International Day of the Midwife 2015.
+Midwives from across Scotland are invited to attend a free, student-led conference at RGU to celebrate International Day of the Midwife 2015.

 Hear about Midwifery from around the world at our free student-led conference.